segraef/graef.io/from-code-to-canvas-a-guide-for-prompting-stunning-ai-art-with-midjourney-1/index.md

 ## Prerequisites

-You should already have an account with [www.midjourney.com](https://midjourney.com) and be familiar with how to use `/imagine` prompts.
+You need Discord, should already have an account with [www.midjourney.com](https://midjourney.com) and be familiar with how to use `/imagine` prompts.

-## Prompt Commands
+## Basic Prompt Commands

 Let's just get straight to the point, we all know the **Basic ommands**: